 Project Level Training for Quantitative PM Hot-Spot Analyses

 EPA has developed a three-day training course on completing quantitative PM hot-spot analyses according to EPA's "Transportation Conformity Guidance for Quantitative Hot-spot Analyses in PM2.5 and PM10 Nonattainment and Maintenance Areas" (the PM Hot-spot Guidance).
-Additional information, including a more detailed course description, what participants will need to do to prepare, and how to register, is found below.
+Additional information, including a more detailed course description, is found below.
 There is no registration fee for this course.

-This page will be updated with the course materials in the near future and before the next offering of this course on June 26-28, 2018, and as additional training sessions are scheduled.
+This page will be updated with the course materials as additional training sessions are scheduled.

-The course is based on the latest version of the PM Hot-spot Guidance and includes updates based on the latest versions of MOVES, AERMOD and CAL3QHCR, as well as other improvements.
+The course is based on the November 2015 version of the PM Hot-spot Guidance and is based on MOVES2014a and AERMOD 16216r.
 The course materials are designed to be a resource for practitioners to reference on their own.

 This three-day course provides detailed, hands-on instruction on how to complete a quantitative PM hot-spot analysis in accordance with EPA's guidance.
 This course is geared towards state and local agency staff who will be completing these analyses, as well as those who may be reviewing, approving, or otherwise assessing hot-spot analyses.
 Previous modeling experience is not necessary, although familiarity with MOVES and air quality dispersion modeling may be helpful.
 The course includes class discussion and numerous hands-on exercises, including a hypothetical project that will be carried through the course as an example of a quantitative PM hot-spot analysis.